foxik/minnt/docs/utilities.md

 # Utilities

-Minnt framework also provides a few utilities for startup initialization, parameter initialization override, and for version management.
+Minnt framework also provides a few utilities for startup initialization, parameter initialization override, and the current version.

 ::: minnt.global_keras_initializers